TigreFramework/Framework/README.md

 # Tigre Framework
-Tigre is a modular framework to build web application using C++ without external depency.
+Tigre is a modular framework to build web applications using C++ without external dependencies.

 ## Apache CGI
-To configure Apache with CGI driver its simple, you just need to build the project with the `ApacheServiceProvider` and configure the sites-enabled like this.
+To configure Apache with CGI driver, build the project with the `ApacheServiceProvider` and configure the sites-enabled like the example below:

     <VirtualHost *:80>
       ServerAdmin webmaster@localhost